GetStream/stream-chat-android/docusaurus/docs/Android/04-compose/04-message-components/03-message-list.md

 }
 ```

 As you can see, it's easy to add the component to the rest of your UI, combine them with our other component or even your own, to build a custom screen.
-Additionally, if you choose the **ViewModel-powered** version, as seen here, you just need to provide a `MessageListViewModel` and the component will work on its own.
+Additionally, if you choose the **bound** version, as seen here, you just need to provide a `MessageListViewModel` and the component will work on its own.

 The snippet above will produce the following UI.

  ![The Default MessageList component with a MessageListHeader](../../assets/compose_default_message_list_component.png)

 Notice how easy it was to integrate this component with other composable functions, like our `MessageListHeader`.
-You can see that the component shows messages and their reactions.
-As mentioned, it also shows attachment messages and handles pagination and reaching the bottom of the list.
+You can see that the component shows different types of messages, such as link and image previews.

+ It also handles pagination and various other events when scrolling or receiving new messages.

 Let's see how to handle the actions within the list.